 AAUW’s Career Development Grants program aims to tackle barriers women face in education and provide funding to help female students who hold a bachelor’s degree continue their education and research.
 Applications open August 1 of each year and close in mid-November.
 Primary consideration is given to women of color and women pursuing their first advanced degree or credentials in nontraditional fields.

 For the 2018-19 academic year, AAUW awarded a total of $3.9 million through six fellowships and grants programs to 250 scholars, research projects and programs promoting education and equity for women and girls.
-To find out more about this year’s class of awardees, visit the online directory.

 The American Association of University Women (AAUW) empowers women and girls through research, education, and advocacy.
 The nonpartisan, nonprofit organization has more than 170,000 members and supporters across the United States, as well as 1,000 local branches and more than 800 college and university members.
 Since AAUW’s founding in 1881, members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
 AAUW’s fellowships and grants have helped scholars and activists overcome barriers to education and advancement for 130 years.
 Learn more at www.aauw.org.